ArcanaFramework/arcana/docs/source/data_model.rst

 Items
 -----

-Atomic items within a dataset are encapsulated by :class:`DataItem` objects.
+Atomic items within a dataset are encapsulated by :class:`DataType` objects.
 There are three types of data items:

 * :class:`.FileGroup` (single files, files + header/side-cars or directories)